ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

-# How to avoid disappointing shows as GOT Season 8?--A Sentiment Analysis of the Script Approach
+# How to avoid disappointing shows as GOT Season 8?--A Emotional Arc Approach Using Sentiment Analysis of the Scripts
  How to tell whether a TV show would provide you with a good experience without watching it

 ## A really disappointing watching experience: